General Pacheco

 General Pacheco is a city in the Tigre Partido of the urban agglomeration of Greater Buenos Aires, Argentina.
-The division's position inside Tigre significantly sums up to its importance inside the partido.
-According to census 2001, Pacheco had 43,287 inhabitants, making it the second most populated city of the partido.
-It is a suburb 38 km north of downtown Buenos Aires and is just a few blocks away from the Pan American Highway.
+It is a suburb located approximately 38 km north of downtown Buenos Aires and just a few blocks away from the Pan-American Highway.
+According to the 2001 census, General Pacheco had 43,287 inhabitants, making it the second most populous city in Tigre.

+History

+The city of General Pacheco is named for General Ángel Pacheco (1793–1869), an Argentine military officer who fought alongside José de San Martín and later served as a commander under Juan Manuel de Rosas during the Argentine War of Independence and the Argentine Civil Wars.
+The present-day city is built on the site of Pacheco's rural estate, known as the Estancia El Talar de Pacheco.
+A school and chapel built on lands originally belonging to this estate were inaugurated on 4 May 1886.

 Economy

-There are important automotive assembly plants (see below).
+Several major corporations in various industries have manufacturing facilities and assembly plants located in General Pacheco or nearby.
 Kraft Foods is located in the area and the Techint Group has an industrial plant there.
 In 2006, there were 161 occupied factories with a total of 7,135 workers.

-The shortwave-transmitter of Radiodifusión Argentina al Exterior is located in General Pacheco and can be heard all over the world.
+The shortwave-transmitter of Radiodifusión Argentina al Exterior (RAE), Argentina's state-owned international broadcaster, is located in General Pacheco and can be heard all over the world.